Will Trust Services in Suffolk

 - Charitable Trusts: Assets are directed to charitable organisations in accordance with the testator’s wishes.

 - Tax Efficiency: Will trusts can be used to minimise tax liabilities, especially inheritance tax.
 Properly structured trusts can help ensure that assets are passed on to heirs with reduced tax consequences.
+Official guidance on inheritance tax and trusts is available on the UK Government website.

 - Management Control: The testator appoints a trustee or trustees to oversee and manage the trust.
 This allows the testator to exert control over the management of their estate even after their death.